lVlyke/lithium-angular/docs/readme-lite.md

 * **Reactive component state**

-    Lithium's `ComponentStateRef` service automatically exposes a component's state as a collection of subjects with full type safety:
+    Lithium's `ComponentStateRef` service exposes a type-safe representation of component state properties as Subjects, allowing for observation of the component's full state automatically:
 ```ts
 import { ComponentState, ComponentStateRef } from '@lithiumjs/angular';